MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L08_Configuring_Pipelines_as_Code_with_YAML.md

 1. Switch back to web browser window displaying the Azure portal and navigate to the blade displaying the properties of the Azure web app.
 1. On the Azure web app blade, click **Overview** and, on the overview blade, click **Browse** to open your site in a new web browser tab.
-1. Verify that the deployed site loads as expected in the new browser tab, showing the EShopOnWeb E-commerce website.
+1. Verify that the deployed site loads as expected in the new browser tab, showing the eShopOnWeb E-commerce website.

 ### Exercise 2: Configure Environment settings for CI/CD Pipelines as Code with YAML in Azure DevOps